D4De/keras_weight_injector/README.md

 > if a dataset with such name is already present, it gets swapped with the latter one Check the current avaliable dataset with the `python -m tf_injector run --help` command.

 ### Metrics
 - Create a python file with a class that extends Metric.
-Follow the tmplate in `./tmplates`.
+Follow the template in `./templates`.
 The name of the file must be equal to the name of the class.

 - Run the ldmetric command in the injector
 ```